codio-content/Javascript_for_web_development-An_Introduction_to_Javascript_in_the_browser/.guides/content/Analyse-the-clock-code-4f9c.md

 And voilà !
 We have a function that takes the current time, formats it nicely and puts it inside our `clock` div!

 Well it’s all nice and it displays the time but it’s not updating, it’s just runs once at the beginning.
-Now, we have to use out `setInterval` function to call our `set_time` function every second.
+Now, we have to use our `setInterval` function to call our `set_time` function every second.